 A list of every guide book I know of that includes overnight walks.
 Some are out of print and only available in libraries or as second hand books.

-Cradle Mountain Lake St Clair and Walls
+Cradle Mountain Lake St

 of Jerusalem National Parks (5th edition), by John